DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/2-teacher/article.md

 Where $CE(t,s)$ is the softmax cross entropy loss function between target distribution $t$ and predicted scores $s$, and $\alpha$ is an interpolation coefficient (usually a fixed hyperparameter) that interpolates between plain one-hot loss ($\alpha\\!=\\!0$) and pure teacher matching ($\alpha\\!=\\!1$).
 Note $\delta_{t*}$ is the Kronecker delta, i.e. a one-hot vector at index $t$.

+_(Note - you will sometimes see [KL divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) in place of cross entropy loss.
+It shouldn't make a difference to training, however - as the gradient update provided by $D\_{KL}(\mathrm{target}||\mathrm{predictions})$ is the same as cross-entropy.)_

 ### Why bother?

-One problem with teacher-student training is that you have to train a teacher network as well as the student.
-If the teacher and student are exactly the same network, except for initialisation, it all seems a bit pointless!
+One problem with teacher-student training is that you have to train a teacher model as well as the student.
+If the teacher and student are exactly the same model (except for initialisation), it all seems a bit pointless!
 We could reasonably assume the student will only ever match the performance of the teacher, although it should get there faster.
-Since we had to train the teacher network anyway, we may as well just use that, and forget about training the student entirely.
-It'd perform just as well, and save overall training time.
+Since we had to train the teacher anyway, we may as well just use that, and forget about training the student entirely.
+It should perform just as well and save overall training time.

-The usual way through this is to train networks of different sizes.
-Experiments show that you can get better results for a given student network by training with a larger teacher network, than if you train the student directly on the dataset.
-This means that you can get a network that's cheaper to query for predictions since it's smaller than the teacher, but has higher accuracy than a network trained directly.
+The usual way around this problem is to train models of different sizes.
+Experiments show that you can get better results for a given student model by training with a larger teacher than if you train the student directly on the dataset.
+This means that you can get a model that's cheaper to query for predictions since it's smaller than the teacher, but has higher accuracy than a model trained directly on the dataset.
 This is the origin of the term **knowledge distillation**.
-The superior knowledge of the richer teacher network can be distilled into the smaller student using the teacher-student objective.
+The superior knowledge of the richer teacher can be distilled into the smaller student using the teacher-student objective.

 To draw this together, teacher-student training of classifiers (usually) means:

- 1. Train a large teacher network using one-hot softmax cross entropy.
+ 1. Train a large teacher model using one-hot softmax cross entropy.
  2. Define a target distribution which mixes hard targets from the dataset with soft targets from the teacher.
- 3. Train a smaller student network on softmax cross entropy against this mixed target.
+ 3. Train a smaller student model on softmax cross entropy against this mixed target.

 ## PyTorch implementation